Borel equivalence relations in the space of bounded operators: Equivalence relations in

 \section{Equivalence relations in $\LB(H)$}

-Throughout this section, $\LB(H)$ will be considered as a standard Borel space with the Borel structure induced by the strong operator topology, $\LB(H)_{\leq 1}$ a Polish space with the strong operator topology, and $\LK(H)$ a Polish space with the norm topology.
+As per Lemmas \ref{Polish_std_Borel} and \ref{cpct_Sch_p_Polish}, $\LB(H)$ will be considered as a standard Borel space with the Borel structure induced by the strong operator topology, $\LB(H)_{\leq 1}$ a Polish space with the strong operator topology, and $\LK(H)$ a Polish space with the norm topology.
 We will consider the equivalence relations on $\LB(H)$, and their restrictions to $\LB(H)_{\leq 1}$ and $\LK(H)$, induced by the ideals $\LB_f(H)$, $\LK(H)$ and $\LB^p(H)$ for $1\leq p<\infty$, denoted (and named) as follows: